Oxford-step-counter/Step-Counter-Android-Example-App/README.md

 ## Compile

 Import the project as a gradle project in Android Studio.
-The step counter algorithm is implemented in a separate module.
+The step counter algorithm is implemented in a separate module but comes with this source code.

+## Log files

+The app can log all the data on a file on the external memory (the SD card).
+Each file will have the timestamp of when the test started within the name.
+The columns are the following:

+    timestamp (microsencods since boot), accx, accy, accz, steps as detected by algo, steps as detected by ground truth device, steps as detected by the hardware step counter

 ## License: MIT